albarji/proxTV/README.md

 ###Usage

-Two main functions conform the proxTV toolbox: TV and TVgen.
+Two main functions conform the Matlab interface of proxTV: **TV** and **TVgen**.
 The first one provides basic options over the Total Variation problem, while the second one allows a more advanced configuration.
 In general, the TV function should suffice for most uses.

 ####TV